He korero whakarapopoto

 Arrival of Europeans

 The first meeting between Europeans and Māori took place at present-day Gisborne in 1769.
 Later, European traders and whalers came to the region, and often intermarried with local Māori.
-Missionaries arrived from 1840.
+Missionaries settled from 1840.

 In the mid-1860s followers of Pai Mārire, a religion that promoted Māori self-rule, came into the region.
 Many local Māori converted, but others went to war against them, supported by government forces.
 In the late 1860s the prophet and war leader Te Kooti and his followers also fought against government and Māori troops.
-After this fighting, areas of Māori land were confiscated by the government.
+After this fighting, some Māori land was confiscated by the government.

 From the 1870s, when the region was more peaceful, many settlers arrived in the region.
 They set up farms and built meat-freezing works.
 Gisborne, the region’s biggest town, expanded.